Sara-Imanian/medical-tourism-package-recommender/README.md

 # Medical Tourism Package Recommender

-A Natural Language Processing (NLP) project that predicts the most appropriate medical tourism package from a patient's medical description using TensorFlow, Keras, and a Flask REST API.
+A Natural Language Processing (NLP) project that recommends the most appropriate medical tourism package based on a patient's symptom description using TensorFlow/Keras and a Flask web application.

 ## Available Medical Packages